DOI-USGS/asc-public-docs/docs/how-to-guides/image-processing/bundle-adjustment-in-isis.md

 curl https://asc-pds-mars-reconnaissance-orbiter.s3.us-west-2.amazonaws.com/CTX/mrox_0755/data/B06_011821_2045_XI_24N097W.IMG -o B06_011821_2045_XI_24N097W.IMG
 ```

-If you would prefer to use an alternate dataset but are unsure where to begin, consider using [PILOT](https://pilot.wr.usgs.gov/) to download a set of at least 3 images with overlapping portions.
+If you prefer to use an alternate dataset but are unsure where to begin, consider using [PILOT](https://pilot.wr.usgs.gov/) to download a set of at least 3 images with overlapping portions.

 ### Exporting Data to ISIS Cubes
 Finally, this tutorial requires that images are formatted as ISIS cubes.
 ISIS includes ingestion programs that convert data from a variety of sources to ISIS cubes.
 To convert the test dataset into ISIS cubes, the user can run the following command: